 An secondary token or impersonated account.
 Running an installer through WMI uses this method, it’s a feature of the Windows networking infrastructure.
 Impersonated accounts don’t have the necessary access to run installers from file shares.
 This is something known as the “double-hop” problem because the security token used by an impersonated account can’t itself be impersonated and make that second hop to the server, the first hop being from your workstation to the target computer.
 (This can also be changed but it requires configuring a Kerberos server to allow “delegation” which a very specialized thing only for the very brave.)

 A primary token.
 Primary tokens can be used to run installers off of file shares, these can only be used if the application has the user’s password.
 When you log into your workstation you are giving your system your password for a primary token and that’s why you can access network resources.
-Admin Arsenal and PDQ Deploy can both create primary tokens by using the “Send Password” check box in Admin Arsenal or the “Use Other Authentication” option in PDQ Deploy.
+PDQ Deploy can both create primary tokens by using the “Use Other Authentication” option in PDQ Deploy.
 You will need to use one of these options to ensure that the batch file can access the files off of the share.

 With a batch file in hand and the right authentication setting you will then have the best of both worlds: Copy the files to the targets for most deployments to keep things simple but have the power to use file shares when needed.

-As always, feel free to drop by our Forums if you ever need any help with a specific installation.
+As always, feel free to drop our support site if you ever need any help with a specific installation.
 Happy deployment!